-- Q.1.: Under what circumstances may adjustments to the amount shown in box 20 of my T5008 and RL-18 slips be required to determine the ACB for tax purposes? - A.1.: There are a wide variety of reasons why the amount in box 20 may not accurately reflect the ACB, including: - > when a security was transferred into your account, the information that was provided by the institution that transferred the security may have been incorrect.
-It is necessary to check whether the cost of the security indicated on the broker's statement following the change is the correct tax cost or whether it is the market value at the time the client changed firm. - > when interest paid on bonds acquired between 2 interest payment periods for which the deduction of such interest paid is forgotten - > when you hold identical securities in more than one non-registered account, even when the accounts are all at the same institution. - > when you have a history of losses subject to the superficial loss regulations. - > when you have made a tax election, undertaken certain rollover transactions (including a spousal or estate rollover), or have been subject to "deemed disposition" rules for the security. - > certain market events such as mergers, acquisitions, and foreign spin-off reorganizations may not have been properly considered.

-- > if you disposed of interests in mutual funds, income trusts, royalty trusts, real estate investment trusts (REITs), exchange traded funds (ETFs), or limited partnerships, the amount in box 20 may not reflect reimbursements of capital (which reduce the ACB) or reinvested distributions (which increase the ACB). - > if you have entered short sale transactions and the position was not fully hedged during the year, the book value may not be accurately reflected.
+- Q.1.: Under what circumstances may adjustments to the amount shown in box 20 of my T5008 and RL-18 slips be required to determine the ACB for tax purposes? - A.1.: There are a wide variety of reasons why the amount in box 20 may not accurately reflect the ACB. including: - > when a security was transferred into your account, the information that was provided by the institution that transferred the security may have been incorrect.
+It is necessary to check whether the cost of the security indicated on the broker's statement following the change is the correct tax cost or whether it is the market value at the time the client changed firm. - > when interest paid on bonds acquired between 2 interest payment periods for which the deduction of such interest paid is forgotten - > when you hold identical securities in more than one non-registered account, even when the accounts are all at the same institution. - when you have a history of losses subject to the superficial loss regulations. - > when you have made a tax election, undertaken certain rollover transactions (including a spousal or estate rollover), or have been subject to "deemed disposition" rules for the security. - certain market events such as mergers, acquisitions, and foreign spin-off reorganizations may not have been properly considered. - > if you disposed of interests in mutual funds, income trusts, royalty trusts, real estate investment trusts (REITs), exchange traded funds (ETFs), or limited partnerships, the amount in box 20 may not reflect reimbursements of capital (which reduce the ACB) or reinvested distributions (which increase the ACB). - > if you have entered short sale transactions, the book value may not be accurately reflected. - Q.2.: If there is a difference between the amount that is shown on the T5008, RL-18 and the Report, which number takes precedence? - A.2.: What takes precedence is the calculation of the adjusted cost base (ACB) according to the terms of the tax law.
+Therefore, when there is a difference, it is wise to validate the information linked to the PBR as it should be calculated (see section 7.1).